 Your Bank Account

-When you enter default on your SBA loan, your business bank accounts can be jeopardized.
+When you enter default on your SBA-backed loan, your business bank accounts can be jeopardized.
 If you have accounts in the same bank that is holding your loans, the lender has the “right of offset,” which allows them to take funds from your accounts to cover past-due payments.
 To protect both your business and personal bank accounts, consider moving these funds to a new bank, but be aware that lenders have other means of getting to your bank accounts, even in a different financial institution.

 Your Home

-Many SBA loans require a lien on your personal residence.
+Many SBA-backed bank loans require a lien on your personal residence.
 When you settle your SBA debt, you will want to make sure you follow the process for also obtaining a lien release on your home.
 You want the bank out of your life forever, so don’t make the mistake of settling your personal guaranty but leaving the liens in place.
 They could come back and bite you many years later after you have forgotten about them.

 Your Retirement Savings

 Clients ask us all the time, “Can creditors come after my retirement?”
-There is no clear cut answer to this question as it depends on the laws in your State of residence; while most States have laws in place to protect your nest egg, this is not the case everywhere.
+There is no clear-cut answer to this question, as it depends on the laws in your State of residence; while most States have laws in place to protect your nest egg, this is not the case everywhere.
 Definitely do some research and reach out to Second Wind Consultants if you still have questions.

 Offer in Compromise (The SBA Debt Settlement Process)